agner/agner/README.md

 Rebar
 -----

-Agner-compatible rebar can be installed by `agner install rebar -v @agner`.
-We hope to get rebar integration in the upstream with time.
+Agner-compatible rebar can be installed by `agner install rebar`.

 Using it with rebar is fairly simple, it makes use of rebar's plugin system.
 Just include our plugin in your rebar.config and reference default `deps` directory: